andreaceni/ResESN/README.md

 python narma30_task.py --n_hid 100 --test_trials 100 --use_test --ortho identity --bias_scaling 0.25 --inp_scaling 0.25 --rho 0.9 --alpha 0.1 --beta 1 --show_result True --solver svd --avoid_rescal_effective --cpu
 ```

+In the file fff.sh you can find the best settings found for each ResESN variant for each experiment in the paper.

 ## Citation
 ```